ContraForce/contraforce-api/Docs/list-incident-entities.md

 ![](https://img.shields.io/badge/Response-200-green)

-In case the request processed successfully, the response of the list incident entities request represents an object that contains the following in a JSON format:
+When the request is processed successfully, the response of the List Incident Entities request represents an object that contains the following in a JSON format:

 | Property | Description | Sample Value |
 |--|--|--|